-The city of Logroño, capital of La Rioja, celebrates its most famous export with the Fiesta de la Vendimia Riojana, the Rioja Grape Harvest Festival, in late September every year.
+The city of Logroño, the capital of La Rioja, celebrates its most famous export with the Fiesta de la Vendimia Riojana, the Rioja Wine Harvest Festival, in late September every year.

-From 20th until 25th September 2013, Logroño will honour Saint Mathew but also Bacchus and the region’s best known produce – La Rioja wine.
+Every September, Logroño honours Saint Matthew but also Bacchus and the region’s best-known produce – La Rioja wine.

-During this 7 day holiday you can experience the ‘Treading of the Grapes’, which sees young people in traditional costume tread the freshly picked grapes to get the first grape juice of the season, which will then be offered to the Virgen de la Valvanera.
+During this 7-night trip, you can experience the ‘Treading of the Grapes’, which sees young people in traditional costume tread the freshly picked grapes to get the first grape juice of the season, which will then be offered to the Virgen de la Valvanera.

-Price includes: Luggage transfer, accommodation, holiday pack and an additional night in Logroño.
+The holiday includes Luggage transfer, accommodation, a holiday pack with maps and notes, and an additional night in Logroño if you choose.

 **You can also start the Camino from Logrono.

 For more information about this Camino de Santiago trip to La Rioja and all of the most popular Camino routes please contact one of our Travel Specialists on the form below: